Business registration in Poland for a foreigner in 2023

 Opening a company in Poland in 2023 consists of these steps:

 - Submitting an online application for company registration (form CEiDG-1) to the Central Register of Information on Business Activities.
-You can do this only if you have a residence permit or a permanent residence permit.
+You can do this only if you have a residence or permanent residence permit.
 Entrepreneurs who establish a limited liability partnership or a limited liability company make an entry in the National Court Register.

-- Opening an account at a local bank, which must be notified to the tax office and ZUS by updating the CEIDG application.
+- Opening an account at a local bank, must be notified to the tax office and ZUS by updating the CEIDG application.

 How to set up a company in Poland quickly